dtao/string-table/README.md

 stringTable.js
 ==============

-A groundbreaking, innovating JavaScript library to do something that's literally never been attempted before: formatting an array of data objects as a textual table.
+A groundbreaking, innovative JavaScript library to do something that's literally never been attempted before: formatting an array of data objects as a textual table.

 ```javascript
 var users = [